 Chapter 4 - Effective Date of Rescission

 A rescission of lawful permanent resident (LPR) status is effective as of the date of the approval of the Application to Register Permanent Residence or Adjust Status (Form I-485).
-In the case of an alien who received a “rollback,” the residence period acquired by the rollback is likewise rescinded.
+In the case of a person who received a “rollback,” the residence period acquired by the rollback is likewise rescinded.

-For example, if a spouse obtains LPR status through marriage to an alien whose LPR status is later rescinded, the alien is then considered not to have been an LPR at the time of petitioning for the spouse.
+For example, if a spouse obtains LPR status through marriage to a person whose LPR status is later rescinded, the person is then considered not to have been an LPR at the time of petitioning for the spouse.
 The spouse was therefore not eligible for classification as the spouse of an LPR at the time of adjustment and was ineligible for adjustment of status under INA 245 on that basis.
 In such cases, USCIS issues the spouse a Notice of Intent to Rescind his or her LPR status.